14 Interesting Facts About Self Driving Cars

 Entering traffic

-Driving at an Unsafe Speed Is the #1 Cause of Driverless Car Accident
+Driving at an Unsafe Speed Is the #1 Cause of Driverless Car Accidents

 The Science Direct article found the following driver errors in crashes involving autonomous vehicles: